Right about the time I was finishing The Great Smog of India, I also read headlines such as:

 Singh writes at the beginning of the book that he is “not an environmentalist – at least not in the functional sense of the word…what I certainly am is curious.
 I have spent a good part of the past eight years observing and working on energy, the economy, mobility, and climate policies“.

 It is this vantage point of being a close observer that allows him to tie our air pollution crisis with policy, economy, and administration and present a lucid picture of the history of how we came here, with bits of advice on how the higher powers can move forward.

 This is a vast topic, and it was too easy to have become boring or too complicated for the lay reader.
 But the journalistic narrative shines and the flow of the book, divided into nine chapters, does not break for a single moment.
-We go from learning about The Silence of the Crisis to Energizing India (a very positive and comprehensive chapter on the different sources that power India, from coal to nuclear, from solar to hydro power) and How India Moves and then, the real highlights of the book, the Agricultural Shock and The Administrative Tournament (my favourite chapter).
+We go from learning about The Silence of the Crisis to Energizing India (a very positive and comprehensive chapter on the different sources that power India, from coal to nuclear, from solar to hydropower) and How India Moves and then, the real highlights of the book, the Agricultural Shock and The Administrative Tournament (my favourite chapter).

-There is some trivia thrown in, like of a hydropower accident that took place in China in 1975 but was made public only in 2005.
-Conflicting, contrasting and competing opinions and situations are laid out bare on the pages, and as muddled as say, the administration of Delhi is, it also brings perspective to the reader’s understanding of just how governments function or how everything in our life, from food to air, is tied up with politics and the decisions of policy-makers.
+There is some trivia thrown in, like a hydropower accident that took place in China in 1975 but was made public only in 2005.
+Conflicting, contrasting and competing opinions and situations are laid out bare on the pages, and as muddled as say, the administration of Delhi is, it also brings perspective to the reader’s understanding of just how governments function or how everything in our lives, from food to air, is tied up with politics and the decisions of policy-makers.

-There are some small things that the editor should have taken better note of – the first few pages feel less like a book of non-fiction than an SEO-driven article (there is one page on which the words Great Smog and India appears thrice!) and that sometimes, a point is repeated more than necessary.
+There are some small things that the editor should have taken better note of – the first few pages feel less like a book of non-fiction than an SEO-driven article (there is one page on which the words Great Smog and India appear thrice!) and sometimes, a point is repeated more than necessary.